superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Signal Processing Subsystem/Signal Processing Detailed Design.md

 This effectively splits up the input signal into different components that share similar properties.
 This allows for quantitative and qualitative analysis of the parts of a signal [2].
 This solves both issues stated above.
 After separating the signal into its IMF components, the unwanted noise can be analyzed, removed, and the signal reconstructed.
 The heart rate can then be extracted from this reconstructed signal

+In order to determine what IMFs contain the motion artifact, an accelerometer should be used to determine the x and y position of the doppler radar during measurement.
+Using the accelerometer allows for quantitative correlation between each IMF and the artifact signal[2].
+This can be used to determine which IMFs to cut out when reconstructing the signal.

 To solve the issue of heart respiration causing problems using EMD, a high pass filter can be used to attenuate the respiration signal [2].
 The respiration rate can still be obtained by copying the input data into another dataset  and preforming a low pass filter on that set.

 This analysis explains why the proposed algorithm will work to extract both the heart rate and respiratory rate.
 This will satisfy the subsystems specifications (1) and (2).

 Due to the computationally heavy EMD approach, a powerful system will be needed to achieve the timing specifications.
 After researching the topic, the Jetson Nano is considered the best option as it is a System on Module (SOM) that runs Linux and a GPU that will perform well with our algorithm.
 An operating system is absolutely required because the Jetson Nano will have to communicate with the sensors, speakers, microphones, cameras, and the programmable drone.
 The operating system will handle the context switching required to run all of these functions.
 This device will help satisfy the (3) specification.